How healthy are your finances?

 Economise: Cutting your spending

-Now it’s time to look at ways that you could reduce your costs.
-Don’t become downcast that cutting your spending means cutting your fun, there are painless ways to trim the expenditure.
-Start with a long hard look at where your money goes?
+Now, it’s time to look at ways that you could reduce your costs.
+Don’t become downcast that cutting your spending means cutting your fun, as there are painless ways to trim the expenditure:

-Is there a cheaper way? - Include the less obvious things in this review.
+Is there a cheaper way? - Include the less obvious things in this review, too.
 For example, do you really need to be a car owner when using taxis or occasional hire cars might leave you considerably better off?
-Examining your habits can be fruitful.
-Quick wins include buying cheaper ‘off-brand’ alternatives to your groceries or taking your own brew instead of buying expensive coffee.
+Most major cities now have good car-share providers, which are perfect for occasional-drivers.
 When you're in the market for utilities, phone, insurance, mortgages, don't forget price comparison sites to help you find the best deals.

 Get it cheaper - If you do need to buy online, there are several browser extensions, such as Honey and Pouch, that automatically hunt for discounts and voucher codes for your purchases.
 Over time, this can really add up.